Step 18: Our VM will be reachable via IPv4

 Conclusion

-We can now create a stack that contains a single reachable instance.
+You can now create a stack that contains a single reachable instance.